jimf/purescript-lunchnlearn/lesson03/README.md

 problem solving.
 We'll also look at the `map` function and how it relates to recursion, defining the term "functor" along the way.

+This lesson is built upon chapter 4 of [PureScript by Example](https://leanpub.com/purescript/read#leanpub-auto-recursion-maps-and-folds).
+Be sure to check it out for a more in-depth look of everything covered.

 [Slides](https://speakerdeck.com/jimf/purescript-lunch-n-learn-lesson-3)

 ## Getting Started